noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

 ##### grid

-- designed for two dimensional layouts at hte same time
+- designed for two dimensional layouts
 - grid lines: based on language direction (i.e. left -> right & top -> bottom)
   - divide the grid into cols & rows
-  - top left is 1,1 for eng,
+  - top left is 1,1
 - grid-template-row|column
   - defines the CSS grid
   - grid items will equal exactly 1 col & 1 row by default
 - grid-row|column
   - defines how specific items span rows & columns
 - grid-auto-flow: how grid items are placed in the grid items
   - row: rows are filled first (e.g. left to right)
   - column: columns are filled first (e.g. top to bottom)